NSF-RESUME/2023_ParSocial_OSPREY_example/README.md

 # Companion Repository for the 2023 OSPREY ParSocial Paper

-This repository serves as a companion to the [Collier et al. 2023](LINK) paper presented at the 2023 ParSocial IPDPS workshop.
+This repository serves as a companion to the [Collier et al. 2023](#references) paper, presented at the 2023 ParSocial IPDPS workshop.

 Informed by our team's work in supporting public health decision makers during the COVID-19 pandemic and by the identified capability gaps in applying high-performance computing (HPC) to computational epidemiology, the paper  presents the goals, requirements, and initial implementation of OSPREY, an open science platform for robust epidemic analysis.
 The prototype implementation demonstrates an integrated, algorithm-driven HPC workflow architecture, coordinating tasks across distributed HPC resources, with robust, secure and automated access to each of the resources.
 The paper demonstrates scalable and fault-tolerant task execution, an asynchronous API to support fast time-to-solution algorithms, an inclusive, multi-language approach, and efficient wide-area data management.
 This repository provides the example OSPREY code described in the paper.